-Until such time as QU determines such tests are no longer necessary (see below), every undergraduate and graduate student who takes face-to-face courses at Quincy University is required to get a COVID-19 viral test (also called a diagnostic test), prior to the start of the relevant academic term.
+Until such time as QU determines such tests are no longer necessary (see below), every undergraduate and graduate student who takes face-to-face courses at Quincy University is required to get a COVID-19 PCR or antigen test, or provide proof of full COVID-19 vaccination, prior to the start of the relevant academic term.
 Results from the COVID-19 antibody test will not be accepted.
-Students will be required to submit written documentation of a negative test result upon arrival at Quincy University.
-Students who cannot take a COVID-19 viral test or who have not received their test results prior to their time for arrival on campus should contact the Vice President for Student Development (or the Vice President's designee) for guidance.
+Unvaccinated students will be required to submit written documentation of a negative test result upon arrival at Quincy University.